-The internal combustion engine needs air, spark and fuel to run, and ignition components of your vehicle are 1/3
+The internal combustion engine needs air, fuel, compression and spark to run, and ignition components of your

 vehicle are 1/3 of that equation.
 Older vehicles use a mechanical distributor, while post-1990s engines usually

 use a coil-on-plug system with firing order dictated by the engine computer.
 Other ignition components we stock

 include pickups, the previously mentioned transformer coil and connectors, condensers, trigger wheels and more.

 For more modern, computer-reliant vehicles, we offer a range of ECUs and related parts.